froala/froala-reactive/README.md

 ## Froala-Reactive

-Froala-Reactive provides a template-based, reactive wrapper around the [Froala WYSIWYG HTML Editor](https://froala.com/wysiwyg-editor/v2.0/pricing), designed to play nicely with [Meteor Framework](https://www.meteor.com/) client-side templates.
+Froala-Reactive provides a template-based, reactive wrapper around the [Froala WYSIWYG HTML Editor](https://froala.com/wysiwyg-editor/pricing), designed to play nicely with [Meteor Framework](https://www.meteor.com/) client-side templates.

-Note that Froala Editor requires a [license for commercial use](https://froala.com/wysiwyg-editor/v2.0/pricing).
+Note that Froala Editor requires a [license for commercial use](https://froala.com/wysiwyg-editor/pricing).

 #### Breaking Change from v1.2.x to v2.x

 Version 2.0.0 of this package onwards uses the upgraded Froala Editor V2.
-You will need to update and revise all Froala Editor API usage in your code (e.g. events, additional Froalal Editor method calls, options) as described in the [V2 migration guide](https://www.froala.com/wysiwyg-editor/v2.0/docs/migrate-from-v1).
+You will need to update and revise all Froala Editor API usage in your code (e.g. events, additional Froala Editor method calls, options) as described in the [V2 migration guide](https://www.froala.com/wysiwyg-editor/docs/migrate-from-v1).
 Please contact Froala directly for help, unless you really think there is an issue in the reactive wrapper code in this package(!)

 #### Installation